-Before you can share data wirelessly, you must be within 3 m (10 feet) of the compatible Garmin device.
+Before you can share data wirelessly using ANT+TM wireless technology, you must be within 10 feet (3 m) of the compatible Garmin device.

 - 1. Select Share Wirelessly. - 2.
 Follow the on-screen instructions.

 Tracks

 A track is a recording of your path.
 The track log contains information about points along the recorded path, including time, location, and elevation for each point.